-If these partner toolsets are part of your overall technology, it should give you an overview of driver performance that helps you improve fleet allocation and delivery performance, something which both shippers and consignees will appreciate.
+If these partner toolsets are part of your overall technology, it should give you an overview of driver performance that helps you improve last mile carrier allocation and delivery performance, something which both shippers and consignees will appreciate.

 Driver Retention and Speed of Onboarding

 Are you using technology to remove friction and keep your best employees?

 Despite the economic downturn, logistics providers are hiring in force to deal with the additional eCommerce demand.
 Improving efficiency and retention for these employees is one of the best ways that providers can bring down costs.
 Also, in order to attract independent contractors, 3PLs need to provide tools and driver experiences that make them a partner of choice.